Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: RELATED WORK

 \subsection{Information Propagation based Solutions}

-The solutions based on information propagation aim to identify the SHS nodes that either maximize the information flow or whose removal maximally disrupts the information flow in the network.
-Lou et al. \cite{lou2013mining} designed an algorithm for discovering SHSs in the network, assuming that community information is given in advance.
-However, the solution fails to work in case community information is not known in advance.
-He et al. \cite{he2016joint} designed a Harmonic Modularity (HAM) solution that simultaneously discovers SHSs and communities in the network.
+The solutions based on information propagation aim to identify the SHS nodes that either maximize the information flow or whose removal maximally disrupts the information flow in the network. \citet{lou2013mining} designed an algorithm for discovering SHSs in the network, assuming that community information is given in advance.
+However, the solution fails to work in case community information is not known in advance. \citet{he2016joint} designed a Harmonic Modularity (HAM) solution that simultaneously discovers SHSs and communities in the network.
 The authors investigated the interaction type among the nodes, mainly for bridging nodes, to differentiate the SHS nodes from the normal ones.
 The algorithm assumes that every node belongs to one community only, but a node can be linked to many communities in the real world.
-Motivated by \cite{burt2001closure, burt2011structural}, Xu et al. \cite{xu2019identifying} designed a fast algorithm to detect SHS that connects multiple communities and has strong relations with these communities.
-The authors argued that eliminating spanners results in blocking maximum information in the network.
-Li et al. \cite{li2019distributed} designed a model for discovering SHSs using distributed and parallel processing.
-Unlike other techniques, the authors introduced an entropy-based mechanism and applied distributed computing.
+Motivated by~\citet{burt2001closure,burt2011structural} and \citet{xu2019identifying} designed a fast algorithm to detect SHS that connects multiple communities and has strong relations with these communities.
+The authors argued that eliminating spanners results in blocking maximum information in the network. \citet{li2019distributed} designed a model for discovering SHSs using distributed and parallel processing.
+Unlike other techniques, the authors introduced an entropy-based mechanism and applied distributed computing. \citet{zhang2016identifying} proposed a vote rank algorithm to identify top-$k$ decentralized spreaders with the best spreading ability.
+This algorithm uses a voting scheme to rank nodes in a graph, where each node votes for its in-neighbors, and the node with the highest number of votes is selected in each iteration.